 With these questions answered, you can determine what your supply chain management model will look like.

 Contact Trade Magazines and Associations to Develop Suppliers

-Evaluate Local Retailers As a Source
+Evaluate Local Retailers as a Source

 Do not rule out local retailers with limited resources as product sources.
-They are successful in their own town, but might have an interest in someone selling their products elsewhere.
+They are successful in their own town but might have an interest in someone selling their products elsewhere.

-Sourcing Directly From Manufacturers Is Desirable but Difficult for Small Players
+Sourcing Directly From Manufacturers

+Sourcing directly from manufacturers is Desirable but often difficult for small players.
 A manufacturer usually does not want to fuss with small retailers.
 Wholesalers have a sales force, and resources, in place specifically for distributing the products to e-commerce businesses that will retail the products.
 Also, the manufacturer wants to sell very large quantities that are usually beyond the reach of smaller e-commerce players.

-Drop Shipping for E-commerce
+Drop Shipping for E-Commerce